mincerafter42/mincerafter42.github.io/other-web-sites.md

 On this page you can find links to other websites.
 These are in fact not my websites.
 They are the websites of other people, which I am listing here because of some connection to them, even if the connection is just "I think this website is cool".
 This is not a complete comprehensive list of websites I think are cool.

 And now, a message from _the future!_ (relative to when this page was first made):
-I added buttons linking to these sites in the sidebar.
-Only TCoD already had a button so I made the rest.
+I added buttons linking to some of these sites in the sidebar.

 - ## [Maplestrip's Maple Tree](http://maplestrip.space)
 [![](http://maplestrip.space/Haruhi49.gif)](http://maplestrip.space)